-- A Sponsor for the Applicant shall provide the RA with initial contact information, (e.g., name, email address, phone number, Subscribing Organization). - The PKI shall use the Sponsor provided information to contact the Applicant. - Applicant, using a prescribed method, shall initiate the credentialing process by identifying themselves through a series of initial questions.
+- A Sponsor for the Applicant shall provide the RA with initial contact information, (e.g., name, email address, phone number, Subscribing Organization). - ➤ The PKI shall use the Sponsor provided information to contact the Applicant. - Applicant, using a prescribed method, shall initiate the credentialing process by identifying themselves through a series of initial questions.
 At least one question shall be derived from private information occurring in the course of the in-person Antecedent Event.
-This identity binding process shall not be repeated in the event of failure. - If successful, Applicant progresses to a second phase of questions.
+This identity binding process shall not be repeated in the event of failure. - ➤ If successful, Applicant progresses to a second phase of questions.
 This on-line verification process shall be a set of additional (non-repetitive) questions.
-The system shall score the responses and determine the probability that the claim is or is not fraudulent.
+The system shall score the responses and determine the probability that the claim is or is not fraudulent. - 3.2.3.2 Authentication of Human Subscribers for Role-based Certificates

-3.2.3.2 Authentication of Human Subscribers for Role-based Cartificates Role-based Certificates identify a specific role on behalf of which the Subscriber is authorized to act rather than the Subscriber's name and are Issued in the interest of supporting accepted business practices.
+Role-based Certificates identify a specific role on behalf of which the Subscriber is authorized to act rather than the Subscriber's name and are Issued in the interest of supporting accepted business practices.

 Role-based Certificates shall not be Issued under this CP.

-3.2.3.3 Authentication of Human Subscribers for Authentication of Human Subscribers for A Group certificate corresponds to a credential with a Private Key that is shared by multiple Subscribers.
-Two different Group Certificate Types are defined under this CP and have differing authentication requirements: Group Certificates 1) Group Device Software Certificates .
+3.2.3.3 Authentication of Human Subscribers for Group Certificates

+A Group certificate corresponds to a credential with a Private Key that is shared by multiple Subscribers.
+Two different Group Certificate Types are defined under this CP and have differing authentication requirements:

+- 1) Group Device Software Certificates.
 Group Domain-Bound Certificates assert only Organization name in the subjectName DN, which may be in the form of a group organizational level address.
 Group Certificates are by their nature Affiliated Certificates.
-Authentication requirements are: Organization authentication as described in Section 3.2.2; Authentication of a human Sponsor for the Certificate in accordance with Section 3.2.3.1 at a Medium Assurance Level; Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication; and, The Device associated with Group Device Certificates must also be verified according to Section: 3.2.3.4 Authentication of Devices.
-2) Group Software Certificates .
+Authentication requirements are: - > Organization authentication as described in Section 3.2.2; - Authentication of a human Sponsor for the Certificate in accordance with Section 3.2.3.1 at a Medium Assurance Level; - ➤ Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of

+- communication; and, - ➤ The Device associated with Group Device Certificates must also be verified according to Section: 3.2.3.4 Authentication of Devices. - 2) Group Software Certificates.
 Group Software Certificates assert Organization and may contain an address associated with a group member (Individual acting on behalf of the Organization) in the subjectName DN.
-Group SoftwareCertificates are Affiliated Certificates.
-Authentication requirements are: Organization authentication as described in Section 3.2.2; Authentication of the Individual with whom the address is associated in accordance with Section 3.2.3.1 at a Medium Assurance Level; and Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication.
-In addition to the above authentication requirements, the following procedures shall be performed for members of the group: Group Software Signing Certificates shall not assert non- repudiation; The Organization responsible for management of the Group Certificate(s) shall be responsible for ensuring control of the Certificate Private Key(s), including maintaining a list of Subscribers who have access to use of the Private Key(s), and accounting for which Subscriber had control of the Key at what time;
+Group Software Certificates are Affiliated Certificates.
+Authentication requirements are: - Organization authentication as described in Section 3.2.2; - ➤ Authentication of the Individual with whom the address is associated in accordance with Section 3.2.3.1 at a Medium Assurance Level; and - ➤ Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication.

+In addition to the above authentication requirements, the following procedures shall be performed for members of the group: